 The BAIT, at its discretion, may meet with affected members of the University community, including administrators, faculty, staff and other students who may have been witness to or impacted by specific behaviors of the student.
 They may also meet with the student who is the subject of the referral, their parent or guardian or other family member, if appropriate, or mental health or other medical professionals as permitted by law.

-BAIT members will recommend a coordinated strategy for addressing the situation, taking into account the student code of conduct and/or other appropriate documents.
+BAIT members will recommend a coordinated strategy for addressing the situation, taking into account the University's Student Discipline and Conduct policy and/or other appropriate documents.

 Issues for consideration include: